Collective Worship at BIR

 At Bishop Ian Ramsey CE Primary School, Collective Worship is a wonderful opportunity to share, reflect and explore personal beliefs, issues of identity, and questions of meaning and purpose.

-Each week we focus on a Christian value.
-In this way, it makes an important contribution to promoting our children’s spiritual, moral, social and cultural (SMSC) development.
+Our Collective Worship makes an important contribution to promoting our children’s spiritual, moral, social and cultural (SMSC) development.
 It is also a vehicle for supporting inclusion as well as building community cohesion.

 Collective Worship is a legal requirement of schools under the 1944 Education Act & was affirmed in subsequent legislation (1988 and 1996).
 In accordance with the law and the ethos of our school, the majority of acts of Collective Worship reflect the ‘broad traditions of Christian belief’.
 This does not restrict the focus exclusively to Christianity alone, but will sometimes include material from a range of spiritual, religious and secular contexts.